Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Urangan has 37 active public transport stops, all of which are bus stops.
-These stops are served by four different routes that together offer 181 weekly passenger trips.
-The accessibility to these services is rated as good, with residents on average being located 361 meters away from the nearest stop.
+Urangan has 37 active public transport stops operating within it, with a mix of buses serving these stops.
+These stops are serviced by four individual routes that collectively provide 181 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 361 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transportation at 92%.
+Vehicle ownership averages 1.1 per dwelling, which is below the regional average.

 Frequently Asked Questions - Transport